FAQs

 What is the programming like at Snowbird?

-Snowbird Wilderness Outfitters events provide biblical teaching, small group leaders, practical breakout sessions, meals and a host of outdoor recreation activities including giant swings, challenge courses, and whitewater rafting.
+Snowbird Wilderness Outfitters events provide biblical teaching, small group leaders, practical breakout sessions, meals, and a host of outdoor recreation activities, including giant swings, challenge courses, and whitewater rafting.
 At the core of every ministry endeavor is the expository preaching of Scripture.
 This is what sets Snowbird apart from other student camps.
 Whether our staff are teaching breakout sessions, leading recreation or hanging out with students around campus, our goal is to share the life-changing message of Jesus Christ and allow the truth of the Gospel message to impact lives.

 What ages attend Snowbird camps, retreats, and conferences?

-Student events including retreats, summer camp, and mission camp weeks are for middle school to high school aged students.
+Student events, including retreats, summer camp, and mission camp weeks, are for middle school to high school-aged students.
 Adult conferences are also offered throughout the year, including the Be Strong men’s conference, Respond women’s retreat, Marriage Retreat , and others.

 What forms do we need to have?

 The required forms for your event are listed in your reservation agreement and on the registration page of the SWO website.
 Each person must have a completed liability waiver and health form on file to be on SWO property.
-Additionally, all attendees 18 years of age or older must complete a background check prior to arrival.
+Additionally, all attendees aged 18 years or older must complete a background check prior to arrival.
 Speak with your church/school group leader for more details.

 When are deposits due?